hazur84/Hackintosh-X299-VENTURA/README.md

 1. Check this [tutorial](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) for create usb boot of instalation.

-1. Mount the partition USB EFI with [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) or [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools)
+1. Mount the partition USB EFI with [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools)

 2. Download the file EFI.zip on this Github project.